About Ijeruka

 The voices we bring to the village

-We collaborate with luminaries, respected practitioners, and thinkers whose work is researched, tested and live.
+Our programmes are created in collaboration with luminaries, respected practitioners, and thinkers whose work is researched, tested and lived.

 Amahra Spence